 The National Trust has put together a '50 things to do before you're 11¾’ activity list together.
 Many of these activities can be adapted for the home, garden or from the window.

 A list of activities that can help keep kids occupied without relying just on screen time.

 Free and fun activities for those that enjoy DJ music.

 Once Upon a Time, stories from Leicester Libraries

 Leicester Libraries are hosting a series of online storytelling sessions to help parent and families during the Coronavirus lockdown.
 Two new stories will be available every Wednesday, one for younger and one for older children, via the city council’s YouTube account.

-- King of the Cornflakes: a story for younger children told by Matthew Vaughan
+- The Wide Mouthed Frog: a story for younger children told by Matthew Vaughan

-- The Little Duck: A story for younger children told by Hema Acharya
+- The Magic Paintbrush: a story for older children told by Hema Acharya

 The Spark Arts - At Home